krabberod/bios3010-unix-linux/Exercises/Exercise_1.md

 ![](/Exercises/images/01_Encryption_Key.png)

 Next you will be prompted about your password.
-When you have managed to successfully type your password (this is often harder than it sounds...)
+Note that even though the cursor is not moving it will register your keystrokes!
+Try to type although nothing is happening on the screen and hit enter.
+When you have managed to successfully type your password (this is often harder than it sounds...).
 You should see something like this:

 ![ssh saga](/Exercises/images/01_ssh_saga.png)